defenseunicorns/terraform-aws-eks/examples/complete/README.md

-# Complete Example: EKS Cluster Deployment with new VPC & Big Bang Dependencies
+# Complete Example: EKS Cluster Deployment with new VPC

 This example deploys: